TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 finder>`.

-The :term:`path based finder` is a :term:`meta path finder`, so the import machinery begins the :term:`import path` search by calling the path based finder's :meth:`~importlib.machinery.PathFinder.find_spec` method as described previously.
-When the ``path`` argument to :meth:`~importlib.machinery.PathFinder.find_spec` is given, it will be a list of string paths to traverse - typically a package's ``__path__`` attribute for an import within that package.
-If the ``path`` argument is ``None``, this indicates a top level import and :data:`sys.path` is used.
+The :term:`path based finder` is a :term:`meta path finder`, so the import machinery begins the :term:`agiza path` search by calling the path based finder's :meth:`~importlib.machinery.PathFinder.find_spec` method as described previously.
+When the ``path`` argument to :meth:`~importlib.machinery.PathFinder.find_spec` is given, it will be a list of string paths to traverse - typically a package's ``__path__`` attribute for an agiza within that package.
+If the ``path`` argument is ``None``, this indicates a top level agiza and :data:`sys.path` is used.

 The path based finder iterates over every entry in the search path, and for each of these, looks for an appropriate :term:`path entry finder`